BrandonXLF/linkcount/README.md

 ## Config

-Copy the file `config.ini-example` to `config.ini` and fill in the fields with values from your `replica.my.cnf` file.
+Copy the file `config-example.ini` to `config.ini` and fill in the fields with values from your `replica.my.cnf` file.

 ## Testing